Tony Blair: Honours

 In May 2007, Blair was invested as a paramount chief by the chiefs and people of the village of Mahera in Sierra Leone.
 The honour was bestowed upon him in recognition of the role played by his government in the Sierra Leone Civil War.

 On 22 May 2008, Blair received an honorary law doctorate from Queen's University Belfast, alongside Bertie Ahern, for distinction in public service and roles in the Northern Ireland peace process.

 On 13 January 2009, Blair was awarded the Presidential Medal of Freedom by President George W. Bush.
-Bush stated that Blair was given the award "in recognition of exemplary achievement and to convey the utmost esteem of the American people" and cited Blair's support for the War on Terror and his role in achieving peace in Northern Ireland as two reasons for justifying his being presented with the award.
+Bush stated that Blair was given the award "in recognition of exemplary achievement and to convey the utmost esteem of the American people" and cited Blair's support for the war on terror and his role in achieving peace in Northern Ireland as two reasons for justifying his being presented with the award.

 On 16 February 2009, Blair was awarded the Dan David Prize by Tel Aviv University for "exceptional leadership and steadfast determination in helping to engineer agreements and forge lasting solutions to areas in conflict".
 He was awarded the prize in May 2009.

 On 8 July 2010, Blair was awarded the Order of Freedom by President Fatmir Sejdiu of Kosovo.
 As Blair is considered to have been instrumental in ending the conflict in Kosovo, some boys born in the country following the war have been given the name Toni or Tonibler.

 On 13 September 2010, Blair was awarded the Liberty Medal at the National Constitution Center in Philadelphia, Pennsylvania.
-It was presented by former President Bill Clinton, and is awarded annually to "men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe".
+It was presented by former president Bill Clinton, and is awarded annually to "men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe".

-On 31 December 2021 it was announced that the Queen had appointed Blair a Knight Companion of the Order of the Garter (KG).
+On 31 December 2021, it was announced that Queen Elizabeth II had appointed Blair a Knight Companion of the Order of the Garter (KG).
 Blair had reportedly indicated when he left office that he did not want the traditional knighthood or peerage bestowed on former prime ministers.
 A petition cited his role in the Iraq War as a reason to remove the knighthood and garnered more than one million signatures.
 He received his Garter insignia on 10 June 2022 from the Queen during an audience at Windsor Castle.

-As a former Prime Minister, Blair, with Cherie, had a place of honour at the state funeral of Queen Elizabeth II on 19 September 2022.